University campus near Buffalo, New York

 Notable Cyber Incidents in the Buffalo Area

-Cyber threats are not abstract risks for Buffalo — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Buffalo-Cheektowaga:
+Cyber threats aren't abstract risks for Buffalo, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Buffalo-Cheektowaga:

 Cybersecurity Job Market in the Buffalo-Cheektowaga